Architectural Drawing - Level 1

 Entry requirements: None

-Since 2006 Nahed Jawad has moved to London from her home in Damascus, worked at Zaha Hadid Architects (ZHA) for three years, gained a Master's degree in Architecture and Urbanism from the Architectural Association School of Architecture (AA) in Design Research Laboratory (DRL) in 2010, taught at the Bartlett school of architecture, attended countless critiquing sessions--whether at The Bartlett, Westminster or Southbank--and most importantly became a PhD Candidate in Architectural Design at The Bartlett School of Architecture in 2012.
+Nahed Jawad has moved to London from her home in Damascus in 2006, she worked at Zaha Hadid Architects (ZHA) for three years, gained a Master's degree in Architecture and Urbanism from the Architectural Association School of Architecture (AA) in Design Research Laboratory (DRL) in 2010, taught at the Bartlett school of architecture, attended countless critiquing sessions--whether at The Bartlett, Westminster or Southbank--and most importantly became a PhD Candidate in Architectural Design at The Bartlett School of Architecture in 2012.
 Nahed is also Editor at LOBBY magazine, The Bartlett's newest publication.

 Please bring with you for the first session: